 Custody Without Divorce

-For unwed parents involved in a custody battle, alternatives for the custody decision are essentially the same for divorcing spouses — child custody and visitation are going to be settled either through agreement among the child’s parents, or by a family court judge’s ruling.
-However, unlike divorcing couples, unmarried parents are not going to need to resolve any potentially convoluted (and combative) divorce-associated issues like division of property and payment of spousal maintenance.
+When unmarried parents are in a custody dispute, the options for the custody decision are essentially the same as for divorcing spouses.
+Child custody and visitation are typically resolved through an agreement between the parents or a family court judge’s ruling.
+However, unlike divorcing couples, unmarried parents do not need to deal with complex divorce-related issues like property division and spousal maintenance.

 Consequently, the decision-making process is concentrated almost solely on child custody.
 Therefore, settlement of custody and visitation may be more streamlined for unwed parents.
 If unwed parents don’t come to a child custody and/or visitation agreement without going to court, the issue is going to go before a family court judge for settlement.